hodzanassredin/hodzanassredin.github.com/_posts/2015-05-14-distributed_done_right_2.md

 4. [REACTIVE DESIGN PATTERNS](http://www.typesafe.com/resources/e-book/reactive-design-patterns)
 5. [Seven Concurrency Models in Seven Weeks: When Threads Unravel](https://pragprog.com/book/pb7con/seven-concurrency-models-in-seven-weeks)

-I think you can easily find moreб but these resources were very helpful for me.
+I think you can easily find more, but these resources were very helpful for me.
 Now we can name some patterns naively implemented in [previous post](http://hodzanassredin.github.io/2015/04/18/fsharp_and_azure.html):
 Pipes and Filters, Routing Slip...
 #Problem
 Now let’s describe a problem which is usual when you are developing a worker role.
-For example we have a task to process a lot of images apply some filter for them.
+For example we have a task to process a lot of images, apply some filter to them.
 We could develop a worker role which will grab image ids from an input queue, load, and process and save them in parallel.
-We also setup auto scaling to add or remove additional role instances based on the input queue length.
+We can also setup auto scaling to add or remove additional role instances based on the input queue length.
-Probably our worker is cpu bound but it also could be io bound if image storage will be not so fast.
+Probably our worker is cpu bound, but also it could be io bound if image storage will be not so fast.
 Let’s represent a problem as a simple function.

 {% highlight fsharp %}
 let numImages = 2000